Sunday, 30 January 2022

 April 2022 UPDATE: A view of Sensient Technologies from Orchard Street:

-Tuesday 18 January 2022
+Tuesday, 18 January 2022

 1st CSR Freedom of the City - June, 1975

-His Worship Mayor George Speal inspected the regiment on its march-past.
+His Worship Mayor George Speal inspected 315 members of the regiment on its march-past.
 The flying colours can be seen just above the crouching civilian in the street!
 A few steps later, the photographer, who was also my Dad, L.C.
 Gagnon, snaps the same scene in black & white on his Kodak Instamatic cameras, one loaded with B&W, the other with slide film.
 My brother David kindly scanned many of his slides and provided me with digital copies.

 The band of the 709 (Toronto) Communications Regiment provides the music as the march-past continues.